Coping with Fatigue

-To the healthy person, errands such as going to the grocery store or the bank are usually not a physical challenge.
+To a person without MS, errands such as going to the grocery store or the bank are usually not a physical challenge.
 To individuals with MS, however, the fatigue that they experience can make such simple tasks almost impossible.

 Fatigue in MS may take a variety of forms.
 Physically, it may occur as a loss of endurance that affects activities such as walking.
 It may also take the form of a persistent, overall lack of energy that is referred to by many health care providers as lassitude.
 In addition, a form of cognitive fatigue has also been identified: individuals with MS who experience cognitive fatigue have difficulties in sustaining mental functions such as verbal learning, memory, and attention span.

 One of the most important steps in management is to find out what triggers your fatigue, what makes it worse, and what appears to reduce it.
 An excellent way to detect patterns of fatigue is to keep a daily activity diary for a brief time period.
 An activity diary allows you to record your activities on a regular basis throughout the day, describe your sleep the night before, and assess your level of fatigue associated with these activities.

 Managing fatigue: adjusting medications